Non-Residents (Open Enrollment)

 When are applications for transfer accepted?

-The regular open enrollment application period for the 2021-22 school year begins on February 1, 2021 and ends at 4:00pm on April 30, 2021.
+The open enrollment application period for the 2022-23 school year is February 7 - April 29, 2022 (4pm).
 The best way to apply is online.
 Click here to apply

 How can I find help with the application process?

 Steps outlining the online registration process are available here with images and graphics to assist you.
-If you still have questions, please don't hesitate to contact our District Office at 920-387-7963.
+If you still have questions, please don't hesitate to contact our District Office at 920-387-7963 ext.
+1004.

 Can I fill out paper forms for open enrollment, or am I only able to submit my application online?